Noamm9/NoammAddons-CT/README.md

 **Pink DMs** - Changes the Color of the Private massage in Hypixel from Gray to Pink

-**I HATE CARPETS** - Replace all Carpet blocks in a radius of 3 block from the Player to AirBlocks to avoid useless LagBacks

 **I HATE DIORITE** - Replace the Diorite blocks at the F7/M7 P2 to Glass blocks (Alternative to trying to see Storm's name tag through blocks)

 **Legit Ghost Pickaxe** - This is meant for people that lock all of their the inventory slots and are too lazy to unlock them every time they want to create a ghost pickaxe